Terrence Prendergast: Early life

-Bishop
+Episcopal roles

-Pope John Paul II named Prendergast the Titular Bishop of Slebte and an Auxiliary Bishop of the Archdiocese of Toronto on 22 February 1995.
-He was consecrated in St. Michael's Cathedral on 25 April 1995.
+Pope John Paul II named Prendergast the titular bishop of Slebte and an auxiliary bishop of the Archdiocese of Toronto on 22 February 1995.
+He was consecrated at St. Michael's Cathedral on 25 April 1995.
 In Toronto, his duties as auxiliary included responsibility for the Western Pastoral Region (Etobicoke, part of North York and the region of Peel-Dufferin), liaison with the theological faculties and planning for the Great Jubilee.

-In 1998 Prendergast was appointed the Archbishop of Halifax, and installed on 14 September 1998.
-He served ex officio as the Chancellor of Saint Mary's University, Halifax, a position granted to the Archbishop of Halifax until 2007, when the archdiocese and the university agreed to bestow the title of Visitor instead.
+In 1998, Prendergast was appointed the Archbishop of Halifax and installed on 14 September 1998.
+He served ex officio as the chancellor of Saint Mary's University, Halifax, a position granted to the Archbishop of Halifax until 2007, when the archdiocese and the university agreed to bestow the title of visitor instead.
+Prendergast was apostolic administrator of the Diocese of Yarmouth (now part of the Archdiocese of Halifax-Yarmouth), from January 2002 to May 2007, and took part in the Apostolic visitation to Ireland which began in 2010 and was completed in 2011.

 Prendergast was named the ninth Archbishop of Ottawa by Pope Benedict XVI on 14 May 2007 and was installed on 26 June 2007.
 In this office, he also serves ex officio as Chancellor of Saint Paul University.
 In 2012, Prendergast welcomed a number of members of the Anglican Catholic Church of Canada into full communion with the Roman Catholic Church.

-Prendergast is a known supporter of the Tridentine Mass and has collaborated on numerous occasions with the traditionalist group the Priestly Fraternity of Saint Peter or FSSP.
-In 2015 Prendergast ordained 2 members of the society in St-Hyacinthe, Quebec.
-In 2017 Prendergast ordained 7 members of the society to the priesthood at the North American Martyrs Church in Lincoln, Nebraska.
-On May 31, 2019 Prendergast ordained Luc Poirier as a priest of the society in the Notre-Dame Cathedral Basilica.

-He was appointed Apostolic Administrator of Alexandria-Cornwall on January 13, 2016 and became Bishop there on April 27, 2018 while remaining Archbishop of Ottawa.
-The two dioceses were united “in persona episcopi” (“in the person of the Bishop”).
-They were then united on May 6, 2020 to form the Archdiocese of Ottawa-Cornwall, under him as Archbishop.
+He was appointed Apostolic Administrator of Alexandria-Cornwall on 13 January 2016, and became bishop there on 27 April 2018, while remaining Archbishop of Ottawa.
+The two dioceses were united in persona episcopi ("in the person of the bishop").
+They were then united on 6 May 2020, to form the Archdiocese of Ottawa-Cornwall, under him as archbishop.